tandesko/cards_validator/README.md

-# Cards verificator
+# Cards validator

 ## Description

-Cards verificator verifies credit cards by its number, month and year
+Cards validator verifies credit cards by validating its number, month and year